 Human Rights Watch is an independent non-governmental organisation based in New York and concerned with defending human rights worldwide.
 The site contains news, commentaries and reports on human rights issues, arranged by topic and region.
 Also includes annual reports 1996 onwards, a news archive 1997 onwards and publications back to 1989 (arranged by relevant country or by date).

-The Court was formed in 1969 and comprises of 25 American nations (excluding the USA).
-The site includes the Court’s rules of procedure, decisions and judgments back to 1987, advisory opinions back to 1982, press releases back to 1998 (some available only in Spanish), the text of the Statute of the Court, and many international conventions on the subject of human rights.
+The Inter-American Court of Human Rights forms part of the human rights protection system of the Organization of American States.
+It was established in 1979 to enforce and interpret the provisions of the American Convention on Human Rights, which entered into force in 1978.
+The site includes rules of procedure, decisions and judgments back to 1987, advisory opinions back to 1982, press releases back to 1998 (some available only in Spanish), the Statute of the Court, and extensive links to international conventions on the subject of human rights.

 The International Commission of Jurists (ICJ) is a non-governmental organisation which promotes human rights and the rule of law both internationally and at a national level.
 Founded in 1952, it comprises a standing group of 60 eminent jurists from many jurisdictions worldwide, supported by an International Secretariat based in Geneva.
-Its web site includes a monthly E-Bulletin on Counter-Terrorism and Human Rights and full text of ICJ publications from their Practitioners’ Guide series, Human Rights and Rule of Law series, and Panel series.
+Publications on its web site extend back to 1952.
+They include defunct publications such as the ICJ Review (1969-2001), the ongoing series of Practitioners’ Guides, reports on topical issues, and annual reports.
+The ICJ’s frequent E-Bulletin on counter-terrorism and human rights is available on subscription (free of charge).

-The Irish Human Rights and Equality Commission (IHREC) was set up following the merger of the Irish Human Rights Commission and the Equality Authority on 1 November 2014.
-Its purpose is to protect and promote human rights and equality in Ireland.
+The Irish Human Rights and Equality Commission (IHREC) was set up following the merger of the Irish Human Rights Commission (IHRC) and the Equality Authority on 1 November 2014.
+It is an independent public body that accounts directly to the Oireachtas.
 The Commission can carry out inquiries, provide legal assistance, initiate legal proceedings and appear as amicus curiae before the Irish High Court and Supreme Court in cases concerning human rights and equality.
 The Your Rights section of the site has links to guidance on equality and human rights law.
 Other site content (which can be found via Publications and Publication Type) includes legislative observations, research reports, policy statements and submissions, and annual reports.
-There is also information on Irish cases in which the IHREC and IHRC has acted as amicus curiae (with links to the full text).
+There is also information on recent Irish cases in which the IHREC has appeared as amicus curiae .

 Justice is an all-party law reform and human rights organisation.
 It is the British section of the International Commission of Jurists.
 The site includes briefings on various subjects (asylum, criminal justice, human rights, privacy), press releases, consultations, reports and transcripts of lectures.